 Avoiding conflict when planning a vacation

-The OurFamilyWizard Calendar can help you to create holiday schedules quickly and easily.
-This unique tool gives you the ability to setup your normal child custody schedule and also setup a separate vacation schedule that will be given precedence over the first.
-For more information on how you can quickly and easily collaborate your vacations and parenting plan please visit our Custody Calendar Features webpage.
+OurFamilyWizard can help families stay on top of their parenting and vacation schedules with ease.
+The OFW Calendar gives parents the ability to document their normal parenting schedules, while also including a separate vacation schedule that will be given precedence.
+For more information on how you can quickly and easily collaborate your vacations and parenting plan please visit our Custody Calendar Features page.